mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/04/13/Day-84/">April 13, 2017</a></small></div>
+<p><strong>Assad called the alleged chemical attack a "100 percent fabrication" in order to justify a US military strike</strong>.
+He denied any use of chemical weapons.
+Moscow said the deaths where the result of a conventional strike hitting a rebel arms depot containing "toxic substances". (<a href="https://www.afp.com/en/news/23/syrias-assad-says-chemical-attack-100-percent-fabrication" target="_blank">Agence France Presse</a>)</p>

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/04/13/Day-84/">April 13, 2017</a></small></div>
 <p><strong>On the same day that Paul Manafort left Trump’s campaign he borrowed $13 million from Trump-connected businesses</strong>.
 Manafort’s ties to Ukraine and Russia have come under scrutiny as federal officials investigate Russian meddling in the American presidential election. (<a href="https://www.nytimes.com/2017/04/12/us/politics/paul-manafort-donald-trump.html" target="_blank">New York Times</a>)</p>